pschaeflein/BlogArticles/Funko/article2.md

 ![Tenant Scoped](tenant-deploy-app-catalog.png)

 You could, of course, skip this step and just remove the web parts from the Azure function that sets up the home page.
-But that's a topic for the next section.
+But then you'd miss out on these cool, open source web parts!

 ## Step 2: Set up the Flow and Azure Function